The Best Sweet Potato Pound Cake

 A pound cake is an old fashioned, primarily Southern, dessert recipe that features heavy ingredient ratios.
 For example: one pound of butter, one pound of sugar, one pound of eggs, and one pound of flour.
 This is a heftier kind of cake due to the weight of ingredients; a true pound cake will have a traditionally dense, buttery flavor, and silky smooth texture.
 It’s a real delight.

 In addition, a pound cake is typically baked in a loaf pan or a classic bundt cake mold.
-For these images, I used a 10-inch fluted tube cake pan from BB&B. Pound cakes are also cakes that usually do not feature frostings and such like other typical cake recipes.
+For these images, I used a 10-inch fluted tube cake pan.
+Pound cakes are also cakes that usually do not feature frostings and such like other typical cake recipes.
 Instead they’re often served as is, with a light dusting of confectioners sugar, with fresh fruit/whipped cream, or a glaze/icing.

 Ingredients Needed For This Pound Cake